-- 16. The Consultant is expected to present the following outputs: - a) Inception report; - b) A draft scoping report containing all of the scoping issues mentioned herein; and A final scoping report reflecting the Consultant undertaking within the agreed timeframe the work of the Consultant to consult the parties and to ensure the comments are reflected in succeeding versions of the scoping and draft report.
+- 16. The Consultant is expected to present the following outputs: - a) Inception report; - b) A draft scoping report containing all of the scoping issues mentioned herein; and the work of the Consultant to consult the parties and to ensure the comments are reflected in succeeding versions of the scoping and draft report.